 Common Issues and Troubleshooting Tips

-Even though uploading documents is simple in theory, users sometimes encounter hiccups along the way:
+Even though uploading documents is simple in theory, users sometimes run into problems along the way:

-• Unsupported Formats: Convert uncommon file types into PDFs before uploading.
+- Unsupported Formats: Convert uncommon file types into PDF or a standard image format before uploading.

-• Slow Internet Connections: Large files may time out if connectivity is unstable; try uploading over Wi-Fi.
+- Slow Internet Connections: Large files may time out if connectivity is unstable, so a reliable Wi-Fi connection is often best.

-• Lack of Confirmation: If no upload confirmation appears after submission, refresh your page or log out and back in.
+- Lack of Confirmation: If no confirmation appears after submission, check your sent messages, refresh the page, or sign out and back in.

-If problems persist despite troubleshooting efforts, contacting your healthcare provider’s technical support team is usually the fastest way to resolve platform-specific glitches.
+If problems persist despite troubleshooting, contacting your healthcare provider’s technical support team is usually the fastest way to resolve organization-specific issues.

 The Benefits of Using MyChart’s Document Upload Feature